neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Overview.md

  - The encrypted properties may contain raw user input
  - The API only works with HTTPS
  - The API requires CORS with basic authentication
+ - Non-Standard endpointes, options and values have to be prefixed with `x-`